-Comply with all applicable laws, regulations, and customer requirements regarding the prohibition or restriction of the use of certain substances in products and in the manufacturing process (including recycled and sorted waste).
+Comply with all applicable laws, regulations, customer requirements, and "Yokogawa Group Green Procurement Guidelines" regarding the prohibition or restriction of the use of certain substances in products and the manufacturing process (including recycled and sorted waste).

 We consider that the ability to comply with environmental laws and regulations is part of the quality of our company's products and services.
-We may ask you to provide us with necessary information about the products that we purchase from you.
+We may ask you to provide us with the necessary information about the products that we purchase from you.